0x1eef/trip.rb/README.md

 #### <a id='stacktrace-custom-io'>Write analysis to a custom IO</a>

-The stacktrace can be written to a custom IO - such as a StringIO - by setting the `io` keyword argument.
+The stacktrace analysis can be written to a custom IO - such as a StringIO - by setting the `io` keyword argument.
 Disabling color can be useful for a case like this as well, which can be done by setting the `color` keyword argument to false.